-In b2b type, business takes place among many business organizations such as wholesaler and retailers.
+In b2b type, business takes place among many business organizations such as wholesalers and retailers.

 Under this system, consumers buy goods directly from manufacturers or any other businessmen.

-It denotes repayment of freight by a ship owner owing to his fault, if a ship owner fails to deliver the goods according to the terms of contract; the freight returned (partly or wholly) to the owner of the goods is called back freight.
+It denotes repayment of freight by a shipowner owing to his fault if a shipowner fails to deliver the goods according to the terms of the contract; the freight returned (partly or wholly) to the owner of the goods is called back freight.